 These hubs of interstellar activity host Ship Technicians in Starfield, the gatekeepers to expanding your ship’s storage capacity.
 Once you engage with them, you’ll be guided to the Ship Builder interface—use B on PC or X on Xbox to access it.

-- You can either swap out these existing modules for more expansive ones or add new sections altogether.
+• You can either swap out these existing modules for more expansive ones or add new sections altogether.

 Cockpit And Cargo Modules

-The beauty of Starfield lies in its diverse manufacturing realm.
+In my opinion, the beauty of Starfield lies in its diverse manufacturing realm.
 Settlements and starports curate a collection of ship upgrades, featuring unique parts from different manufacturers.

-- The Cockpit Modules, while pivotal, allow a one-time upgrade—granting between 200-260 Cargo.
+• The Cockpit Modules, while pivotal, allow a one-time upgrade—granting between 200-260 Cargo.
 So, choose wisely!

 Starship Design Skill

 In essence, Starfield offers a rich tapestry of options to ensure your ship is a reflection of your journey.
 Whether you’re a minimalist traveler or a cosmic hoarder, understanding how to optimize your ship’s storage is a voyage in itself.
-So, gear up and venture into the great beyond, equipped and prepared.
+So, I suggest you gear up and venture into the great beyond, equipped and prepared.

 Stealing Ships For Better Storage